Time needed: 20 minutes.

 - Prepare the Coffee Machine for Descaling

 Drain any water currently in your water reservoir tank into the sink.
 You’ll want your water reservoir empty.
 You’ll also want to ensure that there is not a K-Cup pod inside the pod holder.
+If you have a charcoal water filter in the reservoir, you should remove that as well.
 Finally, place a large ceramic mug on your Keurig’s drip tray to collect the dispensed descaling solution.

 - Add Descaling Solution

-Remove the top cover from your water tank and pour an entire bottle of Keurig Descaling Solution into the top.
+Remove the top cover from your water tank and pour your descaling solution of choice into the top.
 You can also use 90 ounces of white vinegar (undiluted) if you prefer a cheaper, albeit less effective option.

 - Activate Descaling Mode